charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 Don't do this section.
 We will use prettier instead.

-The file is called .jsbeautifyrc.
+The file is called **.jsbeautifyrc**.
 The first option shown below tells js-beautify to leave JSX alone, the second tells it to leave import statements alone when they contain inline curly braces: import { ReactBasics } from '../ReactBasics.js';

 ```json